-Average management fee is calculated by dividing our actual revenue earned over a period by our average assets under management during the same period (which is calculated by averaging quarter-end assets under management for the applicable period).
-Our average management fee was 0.41% and 0.46% for the three months ended September 30, 2013 and 2012, respectively, and was 0.44% and 0.47% for the nine months ended September 30, 2013 and 2012, respectively.
-The decreases in our total average management fee rates are primarily the result of the addition of approximately \$1.9 billion of non-discretionary assets under management related to the Ten-Sixty Asset Management, LLC acquisition in March 2013 without a corresponding increase in management fees.
-Changes in our total average management fee rates are typically the result of changes in the mix of our assets under management and increased concentration in our equities strategies whose fee rates are higher than those of other investment strategies.
+A verage annual management fee is calculated by dividing our actual annualized revenue earned over a period by our average assets under management during the same period (which is calculated by averaging quarter-end assets under management for the applicable period).
+Our average annual management fee was 0.42% and 0.44% for the three months ended March 31, 2014 and 2013, respectively.
+Changes in our total average management fee rates are typically the result of changes in the mix of our assets under management and the concentration in our equities strategies whose fee rates are higher than those of other investment strategies.
+The average annual management fee decreased for the three months ended March 31, 2014 as compared with the same period in the prior year as a result of increased non-discretionary assets under management which is associated with either flat-fee or low-basis assets.
 Advisory fees are also adjusted for any cash flows into or out of a portfolio, where the cash flow represents greater than 10% of the value of the portfolio.
-These cash flow-related adjustments were insignificant for the three and nine months ended September 30, 2013 and 2012.
+These cash flow-related adjustments were insignificant for the three months ended March 31, 2014 and 2013.
 Silvercrest L.P. has authority to take fees directly from external custodian accounts of its separately managed accounts.